Project Runway Latin America

-Project Runway Latin America is a Latin American reality television series on Glitz* which focuses on fashion design and is hosted by model Rebecca de Alba.
-The contestants compete with each other to create the best clothes and are usually restricted in time, materials and theme.
-Their designs are judged, and one or more designers are eliminated each week.
+Project Runway Latin America is a Latin American reality television series on Glitz* which focuses on fashion designs and is hosted by model Rebecca de Alba.
+The contestants will have to compete with each other to create the best clothes and are usually restricted in time, materials and theme.
+Their designs are to be judged, and one or more designers are eliminated each week.
 The show was canceled after its third season.

-First Season
+First season

 The first season was broadcast on Fashion TV Latin America from September 20, 2010 to November 29, 2010.
 The show was filmed in the city of Buenos Aires, Argentina and the final was filmed on the Atlantis Resort in the Bahamas.
 The winner won $20,000 to start his or her own collection and be presented in the Puerto Rico High Fashion Week, DF Fashion Week and the cover of Elle Magazine Mexico, plus one week for two at the luxurious Atlantis Resort, in the Paradise Island in the Bahamas, courtesy of the sponsors of the event marks.

-It included the participation of 15 designers from Argentina, Brasil, Chile, Colombia, México, Nicaragua, and Venezuela.
+It included the participation of 15 designers from Argentina, Brazil, Chile, Colombia, Mexico, Nicaragua, and Venezuela.
 It is hosted by Mexican model and presenter Rebecca de Alba, who is also part of the jury alongside the Venezuelan designer Ángel Sánchez and the Argentinian journalist and fashion producer Claudia Pandolfo.
 The designers were mentored by the Argentinian designer Mariano Toledo.
 The competition was won by Colombian designer Jorge Duque.

 There were 12 challenges which included: Pack Attack, A Model for my Model, Film Tour, Makeup, Innovation and Creativity, Burlesque, MasterCard Woman, Woman of the Future, OLAY Challenge, The Color of Divas, Paper Bride and Pantone Challenge.
-Guests judges for this season included Fabián Zitta, Jorque Lentino, Min Agostini, Hernán Zajar, Sara Galindo, Florencia Raggi, Oscar Madrazo, and Clara González.
-This season's runner up Shantall Lacayo relocated to the USA and was chosen as a contestant for Project Runway (season 19) eventually winning the season.
+Guests judges for this season included Fabián Zitta, Jorque Lentino, Min Agostini, Hernán Zajar, Sara Galindo, Florencia Raggi, Óscar Madrazo, and Clara González.
+This season's runner up Shantall Lacayo relocated to the USA and was chosen as a contestant for season 19 of Project Runway, eventually winning the season.